VNSHANPR/embedding_RAG/README.md

 ![]("git_logo.png")

-An attempt to understand the Gen AI terms with with python hands-on :
+An attempt to understand the Gen AI terms with with python hands-on in the google Colab notebook!